atulbhar/django-basic-apps/README.rst

 =================
-Django Basic Apps
+DJANGO BASIC APPS
 =================

-Simple apps for Django projects.
+Simple and amazing apps for Django projects.

 To install any of the apps listed simply create a folder on your ``PYTHONPATH`` named 'basic' and place the apps you wish to use in that folder.
 Then added ``basic.<app_name>`` to your project's ``settings.py`` file. (replace <app_name> with the apps you wish to use, naturally).

 Below are a list of per app dependancies:

-Dependencies
+DEPENDENCIES
 ============

 * Basic Inlines are required to use the Blog app